spidernet-io/egressgateway/docs/usage/NamespaceDefaultEgressGateway.en.md

-# Namespace level Default EgressGateway
+# Namespace Level Default EgressGateway

 ## Introduction

 Setting a default EgressGateway for a namespace simplifies the process of specifying the EgressGateway name when using EgressPolicy under the namespace.
-The priority of the namespace level default EgressGateway is higher than the cluster level default EgressGateway.
+The priority of the namespace level default EgressGateway is higher than that of the cluster level.
 In other words, when a namespace level default gateway is specified, the tenant's default settings will be used first.
-If the namespace does not have a default gateway set, the cluster's default settings will be used.
+Otherwise, the cluster's default settings will be used.

-## Requirements
+## Prerequisites

 - EgressGateway component is installed.
 - An EgressGateway CR has been created.